fbpx

 Maintenance of automatic pedestrian door equipment is no exception and requires periodic servicing and inspection to ensure compliance with the ANSI/BHMA standards.
 It is strongly recommended that an inspector certified by the American Association of Automatic Door Manufacturers (AAADM) inspect all automatic pedestrian doors at the time of installation and, at a minimum, annually.
 It is also recommended that a qualified professional maintain the doors regularly according to the manufacturer’s instructions.

 Daily safety checks are recommended for the end user to help determine if the doors work correctly between scheduled maintenance programs.
 Building maintenance personnel are usually the key to seeing that automatic doors are kept in good working order.
 Several resources are available to help with daily safety checks on automatic door equipment.
 A daily safety check label, available through door manufacturers and service providers, should be installed on or near all automatic door equipment.
 These labels walk you through a step-by-step procedure to assess whether the doors function properly.
-A video on swing doors is available from AAADM, as well as a personalized instruction from your AAADM-certified service provider.
+A video on swing doors is available from AAADM, and personalized instruction is available from your AAADM-certified service provider.
 Information can also be found in the owner’s manual, which may highlight additional features that a specific brand of product could have.

 Low Energy automatic pedestrian door operators for ADA applications provide easy access to your building, long-term service, low maintenance (when installed correctly), and peace of mind when inconveniencing your users is not an option.